Frequently Asked Questions

 What is the standard of accommodation?

-Throughout our Indonesia trips we stay in hostels, guesthouses as well as camping.
+Throughout our Indonesia trips we stay in hostels, guesthouses, and spend a night at the Cikinanga Wildelife Centre.
 All of the hostels that we use are clean, air-conditioned or have fans, are safe, have good showers, internet, washing machines and most importantly, have real Indonesian character.
 People who stay at hostels are usually young people aged 18 to 35 who are travelling on a smaller budget than people staying at hotels.
 So, it is easy to make friends and fun to hang out in the lounge areas.
-During the camping experience at Mt.
-Bromo, tents will be shared between two people.

 Do the hostels have WIFI?
 Will I be able to keep in touch with friends and family while in Indonesia?

 There is Wi-Fi and computers available for use in all hostels you stay in during The Dragon Trip.
 You can also purchase an Indonesian SIM card very cheaply to stay in touch and your Adventure Leader can help you with this – or you can purchase an eSIM before your journey.

 Do I need a sleeping bag or is linen supplied in the hostels?

 All bedding is provided.

 Who looks after our bags when we’re on transport and/or day excursions?

 The bags will be stored at the hostels where they are tagged and recorded.
 We have never had a case of anyone losing their luggage or having their luggage stolen so you can focus on having fun.

 Room upgrades are available for this tour at £280pp.
 Please note the following: